Urgent Care for Pre-employment Physical Exams

 - Current health conditions or illnesses you’re dealing with

-Once the examination has been completed, the doctor will issue a report showing your current health status.
+Once the examination has been completed, the provider will issue a report showing your current health status.
 He might add recommendations for vaccinations, further blood tests or prescriptions, although this is not always required.

 Our primary goal is to comply with your employer’s request so you can start your job as soon as possible.
 However, we also want to make sure you are aware of any medical conditions or issues you might be dealing with, so you stay safe and work on getting back to optimal health.